CaveVision0/CaveVision0-s_Advantage_PRNG/INSTRUCTIONS.md

 Lastly, there's the desperation map.
 Here, you can create custom tier names and set their values.
 For example, if you want a tier named "AMAZING" and have its value be 5, you can add {"AMAZING", 5} into the map. **Be sure not to forget the comma at the end if this tier isn't the last one listed!**

+**Formula Customization**

+_Note: The variables seen below do not share the same names as the ones in the actual program.
+This is just a demonstration of my formula._
+The formula that I created for this program is ((r + 1) ^ 2) / (d * ((f + 1) ^ 2) * (0.25 ^ (0.25t))), with both sides of the calculated fraction multiplied by 1000 then rounded to the nearest integer.

+r = The amount of real clues a contestant is currently using.
+This increases the chance of the idol being found by the user. d = The base denominator.
+Each advantage has its own d value.
+This means that, assuming any given contestant has no chance modifiers of any kind, they have a 1 in d chance of finding the advantage the d value represents. f = The amount of fake clues a contestant is currently using.
+This decreases the chance of the idol being found by the user. t = The desperation tier a contestant has at that moment.
+The values for each tier are listed besides their titles.

+If you press ctrl + f and type in "CUSTOM", you will see 2 results located in the Chance_Retriever function.
+This is where you want to be if you want to change the formula for the fractions' numerators and/or denominators.
+The program itself has explanations for the variables, functions, etc. you'll see in there and even provides 2 examples of custom formulas.